sandeepsukumaran/tetris/README.md

 ### What is this repository for? ###

-* This is a sample of an implementation of the tetris game designed in Java for assignment credits in CS6366.001 at UT Dallas in Fall 2017.
-It is designed with NetBeans IDE.
+* This is a sample of an implementation of the tetris game designed in using the NetBeans IDE.
 * Version 1.0

 ### Who do I talk to? ###